Methane Gas in SIBO & IBS

 There are numerous gases that are present in the gastrointestinal (GI) tract of any normal individual.
 While the concentration of these gases can change between individuals and within different areas of the GI tract, the two major gases of the GI tract are hydrogen (H2) and methane (CH4).

 In normal individuals, these gases will primarily be produced by the large intestine; however, patients with small bowel bacterial overgrowth (SIBO) will often have an increased amount of H2, H2S, and CH4 in their small intestine.

-This article will focus on explaining the roles of methane within our body, and how an excess amount of this gas is directly related to not only methane SIBO, but also irritable bowel syndrome with constipation (IBS-C).
+This article will focus on explaining the roles of methane within our body, and how an excessive amount of this gas is directly related to not only methane SIBO but also irritable bowel syndrome with constipation (IBS-C).